Allie Sherlock: Early and personal life

 Sherlock is from Douglas in Cork, Ireland, and was born on 7 April 2005.
 She left primary school in 2016 due to bullying and changed to homeschooling.
-“It wasn’t physical, it was more the way they treated me.
+"It wasn't physical, it was more the way they treated me.
 It was done in a sneakier, slyer way.
 I would come home really stressed and I would be literally perspiring from the stress," she said.

 Her mother died when Sherlock was 9 years old.

 Sherlock began busking in Cork and later, from the age of 11, began performing almost weekly on Grafton Street, Dublin.
 Her father, who is her music manager, is also present and remains "on guard when people are inappropriate".
 He films and uploads her YouTube videos.

 Career

-In 2014, Sherlock's YouTube channel was created and, as of April 2022, had over 5 million subscribers and generated over 900 million views.
-She later started a Patreon channel, and (as of April 2022) had over 2 million Instagram followers and 3 million on Facebook.
+In 2014, Sherlock's YouTube channel was created.
+As of May 2025, the channel had over 6.28 million subscribers and generated over 1.46 billion views.
+She later started a Patreon channel, and (as of May 2025) has over 3.1 million Instagram followers and approximately 4 million followers on Facebook.

-In 2017, she was on Britain's Got Talent (series 12) and advanced to the second round.
 In August 2017, she performed at the 2017 Miss Universe Ireland pageant.

-In early 2018, she performed the song Million Years Ago by Adele on ABC's The Ellen DeGeneres Show, and Perfect by Ed Sheeran on RTÉ One's The Ray D'Arcy Show.
+In early 2018, she performed the song "Million Years Ago" by Adele on ABC's The Ellen DeGeneres Show, and she played "Perfect" by Ed Sheeran on RTÉ One's The Ray D'Arcy Show.
 Later in 2018, Sherlock signed a five-year contract with Patriot Records, owned by OneRepublic lead vocalist, Ryan Tedder.

-Live concerts by Sherlock in Ireland have included performances at the Cork Opera House (December 2016), Cyprus Avenue in Cork (December 2018), and at the Olympia Theatre, Dublin in April 2019.
+Live concerts by Sherlock in Ireland have included performances at the Cork Opera House (December 2016), Cyprus Avenue in Cork (December 2018), and at the Olympia Theatre, Dublin, in April 2019.
 She performed at the Elbphilharmonie Concert Hall in Hamburg, Germany in early 2020.
 During their European tour in March 2020, Sherlock supported OneRepublic at concerts in Paris (France), Cologne (Germany), Utrecht (Netherlands), and the London Palladium (UK).